hejoric/tf2-hejoricmod/README.md

 ## Contribution

 This mod is primarily for personal learning, but if you’d like to give feedback or ideas, feel free to open an issue or discussion.
-Pull requests are welcome if you’d like to help improve TF2-JoseMod.
+Pull requests are welcome if you’d like to help improve HejoricMod.

 ---